• What is Copywriting?

 4. Fill in Your Outline

 Now, start moving elements from that list of main points into your copy doc outline.
 Don’t cut and paste, though: copy and paste.
-Some elements, like the main benefit, may go into a few different places (subject line, snippet, headline, for example).
+Some elements, like the main benefit, may go into a few different places (subject line, snippet, and headline, for example).

 As you move your main points into your outline, you may find you have to revise your outline.
 Fine!
 It’s flexible.
 You may also find yourself re-evaluating whether or not a secondary benefit is important enough to fit into this project.
-This is also good: be ruthless about putting in only the most essential points.
+This is also good.
+Be ruthless about putting in only the most essential points.

 5. Flesh It Out